top of page

 What to Bring:

-Warm clothing: the cave is 44 degrees Fahrenheit.
+Warm clothing is recommended because the cave is 44 degrees Fahrenheit.

 Good walking shoes: do not wear open-toed shoes, flip-flops, or sandals.